berkichh/otuss/README.md

 mariadb -e "

-CREATE USER 'web'@'localhost' IDENTIFIED BY 'P@ssw0rd';
+CREATE USER 'web3'@'localhost' IDENTIFIED BY 'P@ssw0rd';

-GRANT ALL PRIVILEGES ON webdb.* TO 'web'@'localhost';
+GRANT ALL PRIVILEGES ON webdb.* TO 'web3'@'localhost';

 "